• News & Events

 I, in turn, encouraged my three children to get a college education, and they all did, including attending the Los Banos Campus of Merced College.
 That, and a strong work ethic, enabled them to go into careers that paid a good salary and enabled them eventually to own their own homes—all without significant student loan debt.

-For anyone who has doubts about what I have written, I encourage you to look at a recent study done by College Futures Foundation (CCF) entitled “Golden Returns: A Regional Look at the Return on Investment (ROI) of California’s Community and Career Colleges.”
-It can be found by clicking on this link:
+For anyone who has doubts about what I have written, I encourage you to look at a recent study done by College Futures Foundation (CCF): “Golden Returns: A Regional Look at the Return on Investment (ROI) of California’s Community and Career Colleges.”

 As the CCF website puts it, “This new analysis ranks 327 community colleges and certificate-granting institutions—including 121 public, 186 for-profit, and 20 private non-profit—located within the state across 12 of California’s economic regions by how long it takes learners to recoup their educational costs.”